akitotheanimator/God-Hand-Tools/README.md

 # MOTool
 MOTool is a brand new tool for the pack that converts god hand MOT to valve SMD.
 You will need a .bones file to convert the files correctly, which i have implemented on the brand new version of MdtoSmd.

-This wouldn't be possible without KERILK. https://github.com/Kerilk shotouts to this mad lad who documented the whole MOT documentation for the public.
-Thank you a lot! in case you're wondering, here's the MOT documentation: https://github.com/Kerilk/bayonetta_tools/wiki/Motion-Formats-%28mot-files%29
+**This wouldn't be possible without KERILK. https://github.com/Kerilk shotouts to this mad lad who documented the whole MOT documentation for the public.
+Thank you a lot!**

+**in case you're wondering, here's the MOT documentation: https://github.com/Kerilk/bayonetta_tools/wiki/Motion-Formats-%28mot-files%29**

-Obviously the God Hand MOT is much diferent than the one in bayonetta or nieR, but the value reading & parsing follows the same system.
+Obviously the God Hand MOT is diferent than the one in bayonetta or nieR, but the value reading & parsing follows the same system.
 ![ezgif-1-5676d2ae5a](https://github.com/user-attachments/assets/d4294290-a0af-49c9-9fd6-1f06f7bd6b9b)